-The NAIC may ask for other organizations to play a role for one or more of the following items:
+The Experience Reporting Agent may ask for other organizations to play a role for one or more of the following items, including the execution of agreements and incorporation of confidentiality requirements where appropriate:

-- 1. Consult with the statistical agent (as appropriate) in the design and implementation of the experience retrieval process. - 2.
-Become involved in the data validation process of data intended to be used by the SOA to develop industry experience tables. - 3.
-Analyze data provided by the statistical agent and any summarized data produced by the statistical agent. - 4.
-Create initial experience tables and any revised tables. - 5.
-Work with the NAIC (if needed) in the development and evaluation of requests for proposal for services related to the reporting of experience requirement. - 6.
-Create statutory valuation tables as appropriate and necessary. - 7.
-Determine and produce additional industry experience tables or reports that might be suggested by the data collected. - 8.
-Work with the NAIC in developing new reporting formats and modifying current experience reporting formats. - 9.
+- 1. Consult with the NAIC (as appropriate) in the design and implementation of the experience retrieval process; - 2.
+Assist with the data validation process for data intended to be forwarded to the SOA or other actuarial professional organizations to develop industry experience tables; - 3.
+Analyze data, including any summarized or aggregated data, produced by the Experience Reporting Agent; - 4.
+Create initial experience tables and any revised tables; - 5.
+Provide feedback in the development and evaluation of requests for proposal for services related to the reporting of experience requirement; - 6.
+Create statutory valuation tables as appropriate and necessary; - 7.
+Determine and produce additional industry experience tables or reports that might be suggested by the data collected; - 8.
+Work with the Life Actuarial (A) Task Force or Health Actuarial (B) Task Force, in accordance with the Valuation Manual governance process, in developing new reporting formats and modifying current experience reporting formats; - 9.
 Support a close working relationship among all parties having an interest in the success of the experience reporting requirement.
-This will increase the value of the coordinated effort, improve the speed and efficiency of the process, and increase the value of the experience reporting deliverables.

-Section 4: Data Quality for Insurers and Statistical Agents
+Section 4: Data Quality and Ownership

-A. Requirements
+A. General Requirements